 FirstNet began negotiations with eight testbed jurisdictions, and the projects that did reach agreements should help shape the FirstNet network.

-View the status of each of the eight potential FirstNet testbeds in the map above.
-(Data on each site is also at the end of this story.)
+Data on each of the eight potential FirstNet testbed sites is also at the end of this story.

 Simply stated, the mission of the First Responder Network Authority (FirstNet) is to create a single interoperable platform for emergency and daily public safety communications.
 The network is expected to cost upwards of $7 billion.

 Building such a network has never been attempted, and the project raises a number of technical and operational questions.
 That's where the FirstNet testbeds come into play.
 FirstNet has approved spectrum lease agreements with four public safety communications projects to serve as proving grounds for the new network.
 Negotiations also are underway with a fifth project.